 The suspicion that Asia would be a major place for publications by Mauritian authors proved valid.
 Almost the same amount of works has been published there as on the African continent (11% and 18%, respectively).
 Since quite a number of works were published in East European countries (4%), I decided to separate these from West European-published works.
-The latter make up the majority of 42%, with three-quarters published in the Uk.
+The latter make up the majority of 42%, with three-quarters published in the UK.
 Compared to that, the 24% of publications located in North America seems a rather low proportion.
 With nine per cent of the total, 'local' publications in Mauritius are still relatively common, especially for book publications (20 of 39).
-The majority of those were edited at the University of Mauritius, and 14 of the 19 Mauritius-published papers are found in one of the last issues of the University of Mauritius Research Journal.
+The majority of those were edited at the University of Mauritius, and 14 of the 19 Mauritius Research Journal.
 Together with this journal, five others, with seven papers in the sample, are not indexed in Ulrichsweb.